input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Plutonomy-cli](https://github.com/ImperatorLang/plutonomy-cli): a simple command-line wrapper for [Plutonomy](https://github.com/well-typed/plutonomy).

-*   [Plutus fee estimator](https://docs.cardano.org/cardano-testnet/tools/plutus-fee-estimator): this tool can be used to calculate fees for actual transactions (e.g. to determine the fees that will be charged if the network parameters change), and also to estimate fees for individual script transactions or complete DApps before or during development.
+*   [Plutus fee estimator](https://docs.cardano.org/cardano-testnet/tools/plutus-fee-estimator): a tool to estimate transaction fees (eg, to determine the fees that will be charged if the network parameters change), and also to estimate fees for individual script transactions or complete DApps before or during development.

 *   [UPLC (Untyped Plutus Language Core)](https://github.com/imperatorlang/uplc): a basic library to support creating and manipulating programs written in Untyped Plutus Core.
 It can parse, reformat, evaluate or build contract artifacts from Untyped Plutus Core code.

 ## Domain-specific languages

-*   [Helios](https://github.com/Hyperion-BT/Helios): a domain-specific language that compiles to Plutus Core (i.e. Cardano on-chain validator scripts).
+*   [Helios](https://github.com/Hyperion-BT/Helios): a domain-specific language that compiles to Plutus Core (ie, Cardano on-chain validator scripts).
 Helios is a non-Haskell alternative to Plutus.

 *   [Plutarch](https://github.com/Plutonomicon/plutarch#plutarch): a typed embedded domain-specific language (eDSL) in Haskell for writing efficient Plutus Core validators.

 ## Cardano components

-*   [cardano-js-sdk](https://github.com/input-output-hk/cardano-js-sdk/#readme): a suite of TypeScript packages suitable for both Node.js and browser-based development.
+*   [cardano-js-sdk](https://github.com/input-output-hk/cardano-js-sdk/#readme): JavaScript SDK for interacting with Cardano, providing various key management options, with support for popular hardware wallets.

-*   [cardano-wallet-connector](https://github.com/dynamicstrategies/cardano-wallet-connector): a tool for connecting DApps to the web wallet and interact with the blockchain.
+*   [cardano-wallet-connector](https://github.com/dynamicstrategies/cardano-wallet-connector): a tool to connect DApps to the web wallet and interact with the blockchain using the latest cardano-serialization-lib.

 *   [cardano-wallet-interface](https://github.com/HarmonicPool/cardano-wallet-interface): a Javascript/Typescript library to easily interact with the DApp connector of various wallets.

-*   [cardano-wallet-js](https://github.com/tango-crypto/cardano-wallet-js): a JavaScript/Typescript SDK for Cardano with several functionalities.
-It can be used as a client for the official cardano-wallet and also to create native tokens and NFTs.

 *   [cardanocli-js](https://github.com/Berry-Pool/cardanocli-js): a library that wraps the cardano-cli with JavaScript and enables faster and more efficient interaction with the cli-commands.